-Samoa has a trained, productive and industrially adaptable work force with good English Language skills.
-Many Samoans have tertiary qualifications from universities in Australia, New Zealand, Vanuatu and Fiji.
-Some have attended universities in Canada, UK, USA, China, Japan and other parts of the world.
+Samoa has a trained, productive and industrially adaptable work force with advanced English Language skills.
+Many Samoans have obtained tertiary qualifications from universities in Australia, New Zealand, Vanuatu and Fiji.
+Furthermore, some have pursued higher education in Canada, UK, USA, China, Japan and other parts of the world.

-The Government is encouraging the development of new skills.
-A local university (NUS) also offers degree courses in a range of disciplines including technical training courses and maritime studies.
-Companies from overseas are permitted to bring in qualified persons if such expertise cannot be found locally.
-Conditions of employment are regulated by the Labour and Employment Relations Act 2013 which includes provision for conciliation and arbitration.
+The Government actively supports skills development through various training programs offered.
+The National University of Samoa offers degree courses across multiple disciplines, including technical training and maritime studies.
+Overseas companies are permitted to bring in qualified persons if such expertise cannot be sourced locally.
+Terms and conditions of employment are regulated by the Labour and Employment Relations Act 2013 and the Labour and Employment Relations Amendment Act 2023, which includes provision for mediation and conditions in terms of settling labour dispute resolutions.